Loading Solar Battery Perth...

 Best for: Established homes, retirees, known requirements

-The $200/kWh DEBS rebate (max $2,000) applies to both types.
+The $130/kWh WA battery rebate up to $1,300 (10kWh max eligible, Synergy) applies to both types.
 However, modular systems let you claim the rebate on initial installation, then add more capacity later without rebate restrictions.

 Both modular and fixed systems can participate in Synergy Battery Rewards VPP.
 Modular systems give you flexibility to expand capacity for more VPP earnings later.